ArenKDesai/Aren-s-Notes/graphics lec.md

 ## Light
 There are three standard lighting effects to track:
 1. **Specular**: Light bounces off an object in a directed, perpendicular line.
 Similar to a mirror.
-We control the focus
+We control the focus and magnitude of the specular light.
 2. **Diffuse**: Light radiates off an object.
 3. **Ambient**: Light comes off from all objects.
 This replicates ambient light in real life, but isn't the same thing.